Treating More than the Disease: Whole Person Approaches to Managing Chronic Conditions

 Session 4: Leveraging Technology to Enhance the Patient Experience

-This session explores the powerful connection between food and chronic disease management, highlighting how intentional food choices can support and improve your health.
-Discover practical strategies for utilizing food as a therapeutic approach to manage symptoms, mitigate complications, and promote overall well-being.
+The powerful connection between food and chronic disease management, highlights how intentional food choices can support and improve your health.
+This session offered practical strategies for utilizing food as a therapeutic approach to manage symptoms, mitigate complications, and promote overall well-being.

 Patients with co-occurring morbidities present complex care needs.
-Told through one patient’s journey, this session will explore considerations, complications, and non-medical impacts on health before, during, and after the clinical encounter.
+Told through one patient’s journey, this session explored considerations, complications, and non-medical impacts on health before, during, and after the clinical encounter.

-This session will explore how technology is reshaping provider‑patient communication in chronic disease management and redefining the patient experience.
-A panel of experts will showcase their favorite digital tools and real‑world engagement strategies.
+Technology is reshaping provider‑patient communication in chronic disease management and redefining the patient experience.
+In this session, a panel of experts showcased their favorite digital tools and real‑world engagement strategies.